karabaja4/rezije/README.md

-# autostan
+# rezije

-Generate utilities summary at the end of month from bank statements.
+Generate utilities PDF summary at the end of month from bank statements.